AdjectiveAllison/messy-mind/transcription/tinygo/README.md

-# Tinygo attempts at vosk transcriptio in-browser
+# Tinygo attempts at vosk transcription in-browser

 ## Notes
 * I wanted to do the same thing as vosk transcription in golang above but with tinygo and run it in the browser.